tommytracey/DeepRL-P3-Collaboration-Competition/README.md

 1. Establish performance baseline using a random action policy.
 1. Select an appropriate algorithm and begin implementing it.
 1. Run experiments, make revisions, and retrain the agent until the performance threshold is reached.

+WARNING: I ultimately reached a good solution; however, the results were not consistent.
+My "best" results were only reproducible if I reran the model numerous times (>10).
+If you just run the model once (or even 3-5 times), it might not converge.
+And, during the initial implementation, I ran the model at least 30 times while searching for a reliable set of hyperparameters.
+If you want to experiment with different approaches, I strongly recommend implementing a more systemic approach such as grid search (which I did not do, but wish I had).

 ##### &nbsp;